iyobo/template-amala-app/README.md

 - To run tests, `npm test`

 ## Docker
-This Amala app comes docker ready for your containerization needs.
+Amala apps come docker ready for your containerization needs.
+The default docker file uses a multi-stage approach to greatly minimize the size of the resulting final docker image.

+### Dockerizing
+- First make sure the name in your package.json adequately represents the name of your docker image (default is "amala-app")
+- Execute `npm run docker:build` to build the image.

 ## Docker-Compose